dbaynes/store-zurb-foundation-sandbox/README.md

 ## Summary
 The intention of this project, the Store Application, is to gain a strong working knowledge of a Rails 4.2 web application that uses the zurb foundation responsive front-end framework.
+The application is based on RailsCast #417.

 Experience and expertise gained here will be applied to the class project Klusters.